ribru17/.dotfiles/README.md

 - Tabs
   - Use `Ctrl+n` and `Ctrl+p` to switch to one tab to the left or right, respectively
-    - I chose these directions because they make more sense to me as `n` is on the left and `p` is on the right on a keyboard
   - Use `Ctrl+h` and `Ctrl+l` to move tabs to the left of right, respectively
   - Use `Ctrl+t` to open a new tab
 - In-buffer